Updated July 17, 2023

 These are presented in the current liabilities section of the balance sheet as it is the current obligation of the business which needs to be settled in the future.
 These are also known as accrued liabilities.
 These are only the estimate of the expenses, and the real expense may vary from the accrued ones, which will arrive on a future date.

-Some examples of accrued expense are as follows –
+Some examples of accrued expenses are as follows –

 - Unpaid rent